Penalized regression calibration: a method for the prediction of survival outcomes using complex longitudinal and high-dimensional data: Discussion

 High-dimensionality and repeated measurements are commonly encountered features of modern biomedical data.
 However, the current lack of statistical methods that can predict survival using a high-dimensional set of longitudinally measured predictors limits the possibility to exploit the full predictive potential of complex biomedical datasets.
 When dealing with a large number of longitudinal predictors, this methodological gap makes it necessary to employ simpler prediction strategies that are either based on the pre-selection of a limited number of longitudinal covariates as predictors, or on the use of the baseline measurements only.
 Such simplifications can be detrimental for the performance of risk prediction models, because they discard part of the available information.

 In this paper we overcome this limitation by proposing PRC, a method that makes it possible to predict survival using covariates that are at the same time longitudinal and high-dimensional.
-PRC begins with the specification of mixed effects models that describe the dynamic evolution of the biomarkers, it proceeds to the computation of subject-specific summaries of the biomarker's trajectories, and finally it employs such summaries as predictors of the survival outcome.
+PRC begins with the specification of mixed effects models that describe the dynamic evolution of the biomarkers, it proceeds to the computation of subject-specific summaries of the biomarker's trajectories, and finally it employs such summaries as predictors of the survival outcome (Figure \ref{fig:prc_diagram}).
 Use of mixed effects models makes it easy to handle unbalanced repeated measurement designs, as well as missing data.
 Additionally, PRC is capable of handling the presence of multiple items that are employed to measure the same underlying biological process, and which might be highly correlated with each other.

-To illustrate PRC we have employed as motivating example the MARK-MD study, where the predictors are antibodies that are employed to reconstruct the abundance of a smaller number of proteins, which are the latent biological processes of interest that cannot be measured directly.
+To illustrate PRC we have employed data from the MARK-MD study as motivating example.
+In this study, the measured predictors are antibodies that are employed to reconstruct the abundance of a smaller number of proteins, which cannot be measured directly and can thus be regarded as the latent biological processes of interest.
 To account for this peculiar feature, we have introduced PRC considering a general framework where multiple items can be employed to measure the same biological process of interest.
-However, here we would like to emphasize that the applicability of PRC is not limited to studies with such a complex setup, but it can also be applied to simpler contexts where no distinction exists between the items and the biological processes of interest.
-In such situations, use of the PRC LMM approach might be preferable to the PRC MLPMM.
+However, here we would like to emphasize that the applicability of PRC is not limited to studies with such a complex setup: PRC can also be applied to simpler contexts where no distinction exists between the items and the biological processes of interest.
+In such situations, use of the PRC LMM approach instead of the PRC MLPMM might be preferable.

 Moreover, we would like to remark that although we have illustrated PRC using an example where proteomic data are employed as predictors, the applicability of PRC is not restricted to proteomic datasets.
 As a matter of fact, there is no restriction on the type of longitudinal variables that might be used, so that in practice PRC can be applied to datasets comprising a highly heterogeneous set of variables, which might for example include clinical variables, laboratory measurements, different types of omic measurements, and performance tests.
+Moreover, applicability of PRC is not restricted to problems arising in medicine and biology, as the method can be employed with any type of survival outcomes and longitudinal predictors.